IJ99/FreshCart-Marketing-Analytics-Optimization/README.md

 Recommend strategies for better budget allocation.

 ## Data Source
-The analysis was performed on an Excel file containing historical ad campaign data provided by FreshCart's Marketing team.
+The analysis was performed on an Excel file containing  ad campaign data provided by FreshCart's Marketing team.

 ## Data Attributes: